JacekBakowski/stylometry/papers/2021/README.md

 The folder data/corpus contains all texts used with the General Imposters Framework.

 ## Unsandhi operation
-In data/corpus-unsandhied you will find the original texts before unsandhi operation.
+In data/corpus-unsandhied you will find the original texts before unsandhi operation.<br />
-The unsandhi operation was realised with the Sanskrit Sandhi and Compound Splitter developed by Oliver Hellwig & Sebastian Nehrdichwhich is available here: https://github.com/OliverHellwig/sanskrit/tree/master/papers/2018emnlp
+The unsandhi operation was realised with the Sanskrit Sandhi and Compound Splitter developed by Oliver Hellwig & Sebastian Nehrdichi which is available here: https://github.com/OliverHellwig/sanskrit/tree/master/papers/2018emnlp <br />

 This operation was performed with Python v3.5.2, TensorFlow v1.8.0